mikebharris/BAMS/README.md

 * F3 - Add a new attendee, which takes you to the Add Attendee Screen.
 * F3 - Edit an attendee, which takes you firstly to the Search Screen.
 * F9 - Toggle the screen colours between monochrome and colour.
-* F10 - Exit BAMS and return to the operating system.
+* F11 - Upload to CLAMS
-* F12 - Upload to CLAMS
+* F12 - Exit BAMS and return to the operating system.

 ### Upload to CLAMS functionality